Al pastor

-Al pastor (from Spanish, "herdsman style"), tacos al pastor, or tacos de trompo is a preparation of spit-grilled slices of meat, usually pork, originating in the Central Mexican region of Puebla where they remain most prominent, though it is a common menu item found in taquerías throughout Mexico.
+Al pastor (from Spanish, "herdsman style"), tacos al pastor, or tacos de trompo is a preparation of sliced, spit-grilled meat, usually pork, originating in the Central Mexican region of Puebla where they remain most prominent, though it is a common menu item found in taquerías throughout Mexico.
 The method of preparing and cooking al pastor is based on the lamb shawarma brought by Lebanese immigrants to the region.
-Al pastor features a flavor palate that uses traditional Mexican adobada (marinade).
+Al pastor features a flavor palette that uses traditional Mexican adobada (marinade).
 It is a popular street food that has spread to the United States.
 In some places of northern Mexico and coastal Mexico, such as in Baja California, taco al pastor is known as taco de trompo or taco de adobada.

-A variety of the dish uses a combination of Middle Eastern spices and indigenous central Mexican ingredients and is called tacos árabes.
+A variation of the dish that uses a combination of Middle Eastern spices and indigenous central Mexican ingredients is called tacos árabes.

 Name

 An asado al pastor recipe from 1888.

 The name “al pastor”, which literally translates to “herdsman”, “cowherd” or “shepherd” style, comes from «asado al pastor», which can be translated as “spit roast” or “spit barbecue” over an open fire.
 The asado al pastor, also known as “asado del pastor”, “carbonada” and “asado a la estaca”, was one of the styles for roasting or “barbecuing” meats in the Mexican countryside, the other one being barbacoa.
 Whole animals, commonly veal, bull, cow, or mutton, or pieces of meat, were skewered with a “spit” or “estaca” (stake) and placed over an open fire to be roasted.

 In the Mexican cookbook Diccionario de Cocina o El Nuevo Cocinero Mexicano en Forma de Diccionario (1845), Manuel Galvan Rivera explains that there are different classes or types of asados (roasts or barbecues) in Mexican cuisine:

 “ASADO: There are different types of asados: over fire or del pastor; on a gridiron or over a grill; in an oven or fried with lard, butter or oil.”

 Galvan Rivera also explains that “carbonada” (which can be translated as “over coal”) was another name for an “asado del pastor”:

 “CARBONADA: this name is given to lean slices of bull, pork, cow, etc., roasted after being cooked or raw, over embers or on the grill.
 Meats roasted like this are also often called asado del pastor.”